 That could be part of the reason I was floored by Zola.
 It’s full-on astonishing, a both hilarious and deeply disturbing slice of American culture that you don’t often see on the big screen, certainly not brought to bear with such sizzling vitality.

 A’Ziah “Zola” King wrote the Tweets in 2015 — and serves at Executive Producer on the film — her take on a wild weekend she spent in Florida in the company of a woman she barely knew.

 Zola (Taylour Paige) is working at Hooters in Detroit when she meets Stefani (Riley Keough), one of her customers, and they click.
 When Stefani finds out Zola is a stripper, she texts her an invitation to come down to Florida for a weekend to make a bucketload of money dancing in clubs.
 Along for the ride is Stefani’s devoted but clueless BF, Derrek (Nicholas Braun), and her “roommate,” X (Colman Domingo), who’s “takin care of her.”
-In stripper language that mean he’s her pimp.
+That mean he’s her pimp.

 Once they get to Tampa, shit goes south in a whole new way.
 X’s sinister plans quickly become clear, and only because Zola is smart and determined does she manage to navigate the unexpected challenges of the first night and the subsequent, even crazier, one.